 If you’d like to store it for longer, you need to submerge it in brine.
 To make your own brine, you add 1 teaspoon of salt per 1 cup of water.

 You need to make enough of this solution, so that it covers the leftover block entirely in an airtight container.
-Once you got that done, throw the container into the fridge.
+Once you got that done, throw the sealed container into the fridge.

 Storing Crumbled Feta Cheese